ruolin/fgbio/tools/0.2.0-SNAPSHOT/HardMaskFasta.md

 Converts soft-masked sequence to hard-masked in a FASTA file.
 All lower case bases are converted to Ns, all other bases are left unchanged.
-Line lengths are also standardized to allow easy indexing with "samtools faidx".
+Line lengths are also standardized to allow easy indexing with `samtools faidx`"

 ## Arguments